eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 | - | - |
 | Where does magma form? | Over hot spots, in rift zones, and in subduction zones. |

 Then we ask for details.
-For each place where magma forms, we ask both which processes are involved, and what the full causal explanation is:
+For each place where magma forms, we ask both which processes are involved, and what the full causal explanation is.
+We also ask the question backward: which places involve a given process.

 | Question | Answer |
 | - | - |